flutter/website/src/docs/resources/faq.md

 ### What is Flutter?

-Flutter is Google’s mobile app SDK for crafting high-quality native experiences on iOS and Android in record time.
+Flutter is Google’s portable UI toolkit for crafting high-quality native experiences for mobile, web and desktop in record time.
 Flutter works with existing code, is used by developers and organizations around the world, and is free and open source.